CameronTheDeveloper/CameronTheDeveloper/README.md

 - 👋 Hi, I’m @CameronTheDeveloper
 - 👀 I’m interested in Software and Web Developing
 - 🌱 I’m currently learning Full Stack Web development
-- 💞️ I’m looking to collaborate on The Odin Project and other open source projects
+- 💞️ I’m looking to collaborate on company or personal websites
 - 📫 How to reach me: cameronposey@outlook.com OR cameronposey777@gmail.com

 <!---